carsparkimport-spec/myg-import/replit.md

 - Set up Replit workflow for development server
 - Configured deployment settings for Replit autoscale publishing
 - Project now runs cleanly on Replit with no cross-origin warnings
+- Fixed all React Hook dependency warnings in simulator page by converting functions to useCallback
+- Fixed Suspense boundary issue in CGV page for useSearchParams
+- Fixed auction sheet image path on blog page (changed .jpeg to .jpg extension to match actual file)

 # User Preferences